PROGRAM: VIRTUAL CONVENTION

 Speakers:

-Robert Steiner, MBA, Project Director, Global Application of Trust Evidence (GATE) Pilots, Joint Centre for Bioethics, a WHO Collaborating Centre; Director, Dalla Lana Fellowship in Journalism and Health Impact; Assistant Professor, Clinical Public Health, Dalla Lana School of Public Health, University of Toronto
+Professor Robert Steiner, MBA, Project Director, Global Application of Trust Evidence (GATE) Pilots, Joint Centre for Bioethics, a WHO Collaborating Centre; Director, Dana Lana Fellowship in Journalism and Health Impact; Assistant Professor, Clinical Public Health, Dana Lana School of Public Health, University of Toronto

 Megan Ogilvie, Health Reporter, Toronto Star